-Manhattan’s love for the best and most opulent is no news and when this $90 million French Gothic townhouse was put up for sale, it came as a refreshing interest.
+Manhattan’s love for the best and most opulent is no news, and when this $90 million French Gothic townhouse was put up for sale, it came as a refreshing interest.
 It was built in 1916 by businessman Frank Winfield Woolworth.
-It is 35 foot wide and is one of three homes he made for his daughters and is renovated in a traditional prewar style.
-It features 10 bedrooms, 11.5 bathrooms, and 3 kitchens spread over 18,000 square feet and is available for rent at $210,000 per month.
+It is 35 feet wide and is one of three homes he made for his daughters, and is renovated in a traditional prewar style.
+It features 10 bedrooms, 11.5 bathrooms, and 3 kitchens spread over 18,000 square feet and are available for rent at $210,000 per month.

 Other features include a Limestone Façade, a central foyer opening to a grand entry hall providing access to the main residence, a massive fireplace, a kitchen in the rear, a grandmaster staircase, a 50-person dining room with a large fireplace on the parlor floor, a 35 foot-wide wood-paneled library, wet bar, and powder room on the third floor, master suite on the fourth floor that includes a grand bedroom, two sitting rooms and two full baths with dressing rooms and two large bedrooms with full baths and a gym on the fifth floor, a private office with a full bath and a powder room on the sixth floor and a two-bedroom staff suite with two full baths, a separate kitchen and elevator access located on the seventh floor.